-Source: Source: ASIC, Treasury assumptions, ARITA
+Source: ASIC, Treasury assumptions, ARITA

 Recommended option

 The combined implementation of Option 1.2 and Option 1.5 is recommended.

 Option 1.2 will significantly align the systems for corporate and personal insolvency.
 It provides better flexibility for appropriately qualified candidates to enter into the market for insolvency services, while maintaining high standards through the requirement for a face-to-face interview.